-H.B.
-No. 2759 amends Section 46.04 of the Penal Code to address the unlawful possession of firearms by individuals convicted of certain felony offenses.
-The bill introduces a new subsection (a-2), which specifies that the prohibition on firearm possession applies only to felonies that involve the intentional or knowing use, attempted use, or threatened use of force, as well as to specific provisions of the Penal Code, including various titles and sections related to violent crimes and offenses against persons.
-The existing language in subsection (a) is also modified to clarify the conditions under which a person may be charged with an offense for possessing a firearm after a felony conviction.
+The bill, H.B.
+No. 2759, amends Section 46.04 of the Penal Code to address the unlawful possession of firearms by individuals convicted of certain felony offenses.
+It introduces a new subsection (a-2) that specifies the types of felonies that would trigger the prohibition on firearm possession.
+These include felonies that involve the intentional or knowing use, attempted use, or threatened use of force, as well as specific offenses listed under various provisions of the Penal Code, such as Title 5 and several sections related to assault, robbery, and other violent crimes.

 Statutes affected: